A Different View of Sigma-Delta Modulators Under the Lens of Pulse Frequency Modulation: Explaining Sigma-Delta Modulation beyond the white noise model

 \section{Explaining Sigma-Delta Modulation beyond the white noise model}

 In the previous section, the PFM equivalent of a CTSD modulator has been described.
 However, this equivalence would be of little interest if it did not bring any further insight into Sigma-Delta modulation.
 In this section, we are going to show how the PFM equivalent of a CTSD modulator allows to describe the quantization noise beyond the commonly used white noise assumption with the help of Fig.~\ref{fig:noise_source_comparison}.
 In Fig.~\ref{fig:noise_source_comparison}(b), we can apply our knowledge of the PFM spectral properties expressed by \eqref{eq:dt_spectrm}.
-The otherwise considered "quantization noise" $e_{q}$ of Fig.~\ref{fig:noise_source_comparison}(a) is represented by two components in Fig.~\ref{fig:noise_source_comparison}(b).
+The otherwise considered "quantization noise" $e_{q}(t)$ of Fig.~\ref{fig:noise_source_comparison}(a) is represented by two components in Fig.~\ref{fig:noise_source_comparison}(b).
 On one hand, we have the PFM output that can be described by a component linearly depending on the input signal combined with modulation side bands caused by the PFM modulation $m(t)$.
-These modulation side bands are shown in the sinusoidal case of \eqref{eq:dt_spectrm} centered at multiplies of the rest frequency of the PFM modulator $f_0$.
+For simplicity, we will assume that the PFM modulator has unity gain for $w(t)$.
+The modulation side bands are shown in the sinusoidal case of \eqref{eq:dt_spectrm} centered at multiplies of the rest frequency of the PFM modulator $f_0$.
 In Fig.~\ref{fig:noise_source_comparison}(b), signal $m(t)$ can be split into the spectral components of the PFM modulator in the Nyquist zone $m_{LF}(t)$, (between 0 and $f_s/2$) and the rest of the modulation side bands at higher frequencies $m_{HF}(t)$.
 We can write:

 On the other hand, we will have the aliasing error $e_{al}(t)$ introduced by the sample and hold after sampling the discrete level signal $p(t)$.
 In this section we will use this alternative representation to describe the mechanisms that produce spurious components in Sigma-Delta modulators.